Table of Contents

 However, words with similar or indistinguishable meanings can also cause issues, e.g. ‘Fine’ and ‘Satisfactory’.

-4. Only provide answers that are relevant
+4. Only provide relevant answers

 You should be able to anticipate what kind of answers respondents will give for each question.

-Closed ended questions examples for surveys
+Close-ended question examples for surveys

 Market research surveys